-(Here $\sigma(x)\in[0,\pi]$ denotes the usual polar angle from the symmetry axis, so $\sigma=0$ is the positive $z$--axis and $\sigma=\tfrac{\pi}{2}$ is the equator.
+(Here $\sigma(x)\in[0,\pi]$ denotes the usual polar angle from the positive symmetry axis, so $\sigma=0$ is the positive $z$-axis and $\sigma=\tfrac{\pi}{2}$ is the equator.
 Later, after using the odd symmetry across $z=0$, we work on the folded upper-half angle $\sigma\in[0,\pi/2]$.)
-Thus, for any fixed Eulerian sector bounded away from the equator (in particular, the ``sweet-spot'' sector that dominates the on-axis strain; cf.\ Section~\ref{sec:initialdata}), the relevant labels satisfy $\sigma_{\Lag}\lesssim J(t)^3$.
-Since the admissible vorticity profiles vanish at the axis with a H\"older cusp, $\Theta^*(\sigma)\simeq (\sin\sigma)^\alpha$ as $\sigma\downarrow 0$, and the admissible profiles preserve this leading cusp with higher-order perturbative vanishing, the vorticity fed into the strain-producing sector is depleted by the geometric penalty
+Thus, for any fixed Eulerian sector bounded away from the equator, including the strain-producing sector described in Section~\ref{sec:initialdata}, the relevant labels satisfy $\sigma_{\Lag}\lesssim J(t)^3$.
+Since the target angular profile vanishes at the axis with a H\"older cusp, $\Theta^*(\sigma)\simeq (\sin\sigma)^\alpha$ as $\sigma\downarrow 0$, and the admissible profiles preserve this leading cusp with higher-order perturbative vanishing, the vorticity fed into the strain-producing sector is depleted by the geometric penalty